Portworx has best practices for both global container level optimization, as well as volume granular optimization.

 As of PX version 1.3, it is recommended to use a journal device to absorb PX metadata writes.
 Journal writes are small with frequent syncs and therefore only SSD/NVME should be configured as a journal device.

-The journal device should be 2GB.
-Using a larger device will not help, since PX will only use 2GB of the journal device.
+In 1.x, the journal device should be 2GB, and in 2.x it should be 3GB.
+Using a larger device will not help, since PX will only use these amounts of storage.
 The journal device can be specified via the

 -j option during installation, documented here.